PanopticPartFormer++: A Unified and Decoupled View for Panoptic Part Segmentation: Method

-For Global Masked Cross (GMC) attention, we combine all mask predictions into $M_{u}^{i-1}$ and corresponding queries $Q_{u}^{i-1}$.
-We replace the $Q_{l}$ with $Q_{u}^{i-1}$, $M_{l-1}$ with $M_{u}^{i-1}$ in Eq.~\ref{equ:masked_cs_attention}. $K_{l}$ and $K_{l}$ are obtained via different MLPs on scene feature $F_{s}$.
+As Global Masked Cross (GMC) attention mainly models the global relation of scene and part queries, we combine all mask predictions into $M_{u}^{i-1}$ and corresponding queries $Q_{u}^{i-1}$.
+We perform joint attention and reasoning as in Eq.~\ref{equ:dynamic} and Eq.~\ref{equ:selfattention}.
+We first replace the $Q_{l}$ with $Q_{u}^{i-1}$, $M_{l-1}$ with $M_{u}^{i-1}$ in Eq.~\ref{equ:masked_cs_attention}. $K_{l}$ and $V_{l}$ are obtained via different MLPs on shared scene feature $F_{s}$.
+The operation works similarly to the previous dynamic convolution step in Eq.~\ref{equ:dynamic}.
+However, previous pooling-based approaches~\cite{zhang2021knet,li2022panopticpartformer} miss the detailed information, which is more important for part queries.
+Using pixel-level cross attention injects more fine-grained information into all three queries, which leads to better results (Sec.~\ref{sec:exp_main_results}).
+Then, we perform the self-attention and FFN on refined $Q_{u}$ to learn the global correction of thing, stuff, and part query.
+This operation works the same as Eq.~\ref{equ:selfattention}.
+For brevity, we ignore this operation for notation.
 Although Mask2Former contains multiscale features, for notation brevity, we use the feature with the highest mask resolution $F_{s}$ for formulation purposes.
 The scene masks are classified with output queries.
 The thing/stuff mask predictions are obtained via inner production with $F_{s}$.
-For scene features, we adopt multiscale features to produce the thing/stuff masks.
+For scene features, we adopt the multiscale features to produce the thing/stuff masks.
+Via pixel-level cross attention, we can achieve stronger results on both scene segmentation and part segmentation.